Last Updated on October 26, 2022 by Griselda M.

 Before you prune your sedum, sanitize your pruning apparatuses.
 Pruning shears are best for scaling back tall plants, while cuts function admirably for squeezing or cutting leaves.
-After brushing any soil from the apparatus edges, clean the cutting edges by splashing them for no less than five minutes in a family sanitizer.
+After brushing any soil from the apparatus edges, clean the cutting edges by splashing them for no less than five minutes with a family sanitizer.

 After sanitizing your tools, you can start using them.
-It’s important to disinfect and sanitize your tools before you use them on your plants because they may carry germs and bacteria, that can develop into plants diseases.
+It’s important to disinfect and sanitize your tools before you use them on your plants because they may carry germs and bacteria, that can develop into plant diseases.

 To support fanning and low development on youthful plants, pinching is suggested.
 To pinch the plant, use pruning clips to eliminate the middle development from the highest point of a stem.
 Take care not to harm the buds or little leaf sets on one or the other side of the middle development.
 These buds are the place where the stretching will happen.